 You are stupid if you go out exploring when it is wet.
 Raining.

 We nearly got caught, 3 times in 2016 June, July and October.
 We packed up quick, we could see the rain coming.
 We were lucky we did not get stuck in the mud.
 The clean up took a week to do.
+Every thing was wet.
 Not much fun.

 Weather.
 No Phone.

 In the North West we do not get very good weather reports, our report is possible showers that never happen. over phone coverage is gone 5 minutes out of town.
 That is why you show have a good GPS.
 Ours has bird eye view, so you can see the country side ahead of you.
 It tracks you where you go, and when you get out of the car, you put it in your pocket.
 No chance of getting lost that way.
-If you have not got a GPS mark your trip, when you get out the car mark your track, use rocks.
+If you have not got a GPS mark your trip, when you get out the car mark your track, use rocks, stack them on top of each other.

 Take your own water.